Land mines in Israel: Legislation

 Three unsuccessful attempts to offer a legal solution to the land mine problem were proposed in the early 2000s.
 In 2009, Jerry White, an American who survived a mine incident in the Golan Heights, together with the newly formed Mine-Free Israel coalition, led by activist Dhyan Or, drafted a call to action and a legal framework for humanitarian demining in Israel.
 In February 2010, 11-year-old Israeli boy Daniel Yuval lost his leg to land mine while walking in the snow in the Golan Heights.
 Following this incident, Yuval joined the Mine-Free Israel and petitioned the Prime Minister and Members of Knesset to support the draft bill.
 The campaign secured the support of 73 Members of Knesset, as well as the Government, and became a law on March 14, 2011.

 Demining

 Following the adoption of the bill, the State of Israel established its National Mine Action Authority, which began work in the Arava Valley in 2012.
 In 2013, demining activity continued in the Arava and spread to the West Bank and the Golan Heights.

-According to the 2021 Mine Action Review, there were 262,278 mi² mined areas in the West Bank excluding the Jordan Valley.
-From 2016-2020, a total of 113,380 mi² were cleared, but Israel is not projected to meet the Article 5 target deadline of June 1, 2028.
+According to the 2021 Mine Action Review, there were 262,278 mi2 mined areas in the West Bank excluding the Jordan Valley.
+From 2016 to 2020, a total of 113,380 mi2 were cleared, but Israel is not projected to meet the Article 5 target deadline of June 1, 2028.